knpuniversity/stripe/knpu/ep2-subscriptions/stripe-events-webhook.md

 Back on our dashboard, add a webhook and paste the URL.
 Put it in test mode, so that we only receive events from the "test" environment.
 Next, click "Select events".
-Instead of receiving *all* events types, let's just choose the few we want.
+Instead of receiving *all* event types, let's just choose the few we want.
 For now, that's just `customer.subscription.deleted`.

 Yep, this is the event that happens when a subscription is cancelled, for any reason,